 ON THIS DATE (June 25, 1915) ...

-There was a real base ball outing at Fenway Park yesterday afternoon, the affair closing with a victory for the Red Sox over the New York Yankees by a score of 9 to 5.
+There was a real base ball outing at Fenway Park this afternoon, the affair closing with a victory for the Red Sox over the New York Yankees by a score of 9 to 5.

 There were several brilliant fielding stunts and timely drives on both sides, but the real hit of the game was made by Babe Ruth in the second inning when, with two on, he drove the ball over the fence in front of the bleachers in right center, the